Blood Alcohol Levels and Their Effects

 If you drink, it’s essential to do so responsibly and always have a designated driver.
 Drinking too much alcohol can lead to serious health problems, including liver damage and addiction.

 Addiction can quickly lead to alcohol tolerance, which means you need to drink more and more alcohol to feel the same effects.
-This can lead to serious health problems that must be treated by a medical professional.
-If you or someone you know is struggling with alcohol abuse, contact Zinnia Health today.
-Our goal is to help you get on the road to recovery and live a sober, healthy life.
+This can lead to serious health problems that a medical professional must treat.

 - Dizziness